SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

         <#code to execute if condition is false#>
     }

-When the optional else clause is present in an if statement, the *condition* expression is evaluated and, if it evaluates to ``true``, the code inside the opening and closing braces of the if statement is executed.
+..
+NOTE: Original prose: When the optional else clause is present in an if statement,
+    the *condition* expression is evaluated and, if it evaluates to ``true``, the code inside the opening and closing braces of the if statement is executed.
     If it evaluates to ``false``,
     the code inside the opening and closing braces of the else clause is executed instead.

 You can also add if statements to the end of else clauses when your program needs to execute code based on the result of testing more than one condition.